-A general overview of life development following the Biblical Stages from birth through death with emphasis on the relational skills, roles and rituals associated with each stage.
+A general overview of life development following the Biblical Stages from birth through death with emphasis on the

 CBS 530 - Congregation as a Healing Community

 A general understanding of the dynamics of congregational life to personal development and adjustment necessary in maintaining healthy marital, family and personal relationships in community context.
 Emphasis will be placed on the congregational structure and dynamics necessary for the application of life-to-life and other congregational counseling models.